Lynxjnr-maxi/EDA-project/README.md

 Revenue declined from €2.27 M in 2020 to €2.22 M in 2022, reflecting pandemic‑related disruptions and the high return rate 4.15%, then rebounded by 3% in 2023 (€2.29 M) as post‑pandemic normalcy returned.
 A mild contraction in 2024 (€2.25 M) suggests renewed pressure from supply or pricing factors.
 Despite this, the customer base remained stable throughout, averaging 7900 per year - a clear sign of strong retention and brand loyalty.
 However, the Average Transaction Value(ATV) oscillated noticeably: when ATV dipped, so did the revenue and vice versa.
-This pattern indicates that the company's performance was influenced more by the change in spending behavior rather than the number of transactions or the customer count.
+This pattern indicates that the company's performance was influenced more by changes in spending behavior rather than the number of transactions or the customer count.

 <img width=100% height=auto alt="Screenshot 2026-05-21 111908" src="https://github.com/user-attachments/assets/f20a6e8c-8067-4bca-9f55-20e3d7afa5b0" />